Progress Notes

 It is fitting that a man who first made his mark on the world of river boating should be buried overlooking the Missouri River.
 It is ironic, however, that the man who chronicled the weekly life of Westphalia from 1896 until 1917 has no words inscribed in stone over his place of rest.

 I previously copied one of Captain Castrop’s articles in which he discussed the “tie rafters” who skillfully worked the tie floats down the Osage River.
-You can read it at this URL on our own website:
+You can read it in the Progress Notes of July 28, 2008.

 The article I copy today from an old Autogram was written by Captain Castrop about the huge amount of goods shipped up and down the Osage River and in particular about the men, called “roustabouts,” who did the lifting and moving of freight.
 One singular feature of this essay by Captain Castrop will stand out immediately to the modern reader, but which, in those days would not have raised an eyebrow.
 For many years after the Civil War, the Black Americans who supposedly had been liberated, in truth, continued to live lives of near slavery and to be treated with disrespect.
 The reader will find the word “nigger” repeated often in this essay by Captain Castrop, a word which then and for more than a century after the Civil War was used frequently and by habit without any hint of approbation for its use.
 Times have changed and now we are witness to the historical event of having elected our first Black American as President.
 For historical accuracy I have copied the article exactly as it was printed originally: